Tuesday, November 15, 2022

 Bales of Cotton wrapped in pink

 We also saw hundreds of rolled cotton bales and fields still waiting to be harvested.
-We road to the Wheeler Dam but had to take a detour for the bridge was out on Highway 101.
+We road to the Wheeler Dam but had to detour because the bridge was on Highway 101.

 At Wheeler Dam, we saw a few cormorants diving for fish, herons flying overhead, and terns sitting on light poles as we crossed the dam.
 As we were leaving the dam, I heard several bird sounds.
-We rode to the park across the highway, where I walked around but did not hear any birds.
+We rode to the park across the highway, where I walked around but heard no birds.

 Joe Wheeler State Park on the Lawrence County side is covered in colorful fallen leaves.

-We came back across the highway and road to the overlook at the dam, and that is where I heard a lot of Common Grackles and European Starlings.
+We came back across the highway and road to the overlook at the dam, where I heard many Common Grackles and European Starlings.
 We rode up to Joe Wheeler State Park-Alabama near the entrance and stopped to listen to bird sounds.

 A couple of Muscovy ducks swimming in Wheeler Lake looking for fish

-I walked down to the edge of the water, and that is where I saw several ducks on the other side of the almost dried-up lake.
-There were a couple of ducks swimming nearby, and I saw a Gray heron in the distance.
-I heard several red-bellied woodpeckers, hairy woodpeckers, American robins, Field sparrow song sparrows, a couple of Muscovy ducks, mallards, and lots of Kildeer.
+I walked down to the water's edge and saw several ducks on the other side of the almost dried-up lake.
+A couple of ducks were swimming nearby, and I saw a Gray heron in the distance.
+I heard several red-bellied woodpeckers, hairy woodpeckers, American robins, Field sparrow song sparrows, Muscovy ducks, mallards, and many Kildeer.

 Three females standing near Joe Wheeler Lodge

 We rode to the lodge, stopping near the wooded area, hoping to hear several birds, but we heard none.
 Then, as we started to leave, we saw a deer.
 I started taking pictures of it, and then I saw two more.
-I got out of the car and took several pictures.
+I got out of the car and took several photos.
 They were not frightened at all, even posed for me.
-The day started off damp and gloomy, but the sun came out for a while.
+The day started damp and gloomy, but the sun came out awhile.
 It clouded back up but never rained.
 We did not plan the day's adventures but just let the day unfold.
 What fun we had!